openeuler-mirror/raspberrypi/README.en.md

 Run the following command to build an image:

-`sudo bash build-img-quick.sh -d DIR -r REPO -n IMAGE_NAME`
+`sudo bash build-image.sh -d DIR -r REPO -n IMAGE_NAME`

 The meaning of each parameter: